-As of December 31, 2023 and 2022, we had deferred tax liabilities of \$186.3 million and \$164.4 million, respectively, which consisted primarily of difference in the book and tax basis of aircraft.
-As of December 31, 2023 and 2022, we had deferred tax assets of \$223.5 million and \$206.9 million, respectively, which consisted primarily of net operating loss carryovers.
-We have recorded valuation allowances to reduce deferred tax assets held by ACG Aircraft Leasing Ireland Ltd. (AALIL) and Aviation Capital Group Singapore Pte.
-Ltd., both of which are wholly owned subsidiaries of ACG LLC, to the extent we believe it is more likely than not that all or a portion of such assets will not be realized.
-As of December 31, 2023 and 2022, we recorded valuation allowances of \$21.6 million and \$42.6 million, respectively.
-Our valuation allowance decreased by \$20.9 million and increased by \$38.5 million for 2023 and 2022, respectively.
-The decrease in the 2023 valuation allowance is due to the release of the valuation allowance on AALIL's net operating loss carryforwards.
+As of December 31, 2024 and 2023, we reported deferred tax liabilities of \$177.7 million and \$186.3 million, respectively, primarily arising from the differences between the book and tax basis of aircraft.
+As of December 31, 2024 and 2023, we reported deferred tax assets of \$202.6 million and \$223.5 million, respectively, primarily related to net operating loss carryovers.
+We have recorded valuation allowances against deferred tax assets held by ACG Aircraft Leasing Ireland Ltd. (AALIL) and Aviation Capital Group Singapore Pte.
+Ltd., both wholly owned subsidiaries of ACG LLC, where it is more likely than not that all or a portion of such assets will not be realized.
+As of December 31, 2024 and 2023, we recorded valuation allowances of \$22.3 million and \$21.6 million, respectively.
+Our valuation allowance increased by \$0.7 million in 2024 and decreased by \$20.9 million in 2023.
+The reduction in the 2023 valuation allowance resulted from the release of the valuation allowance on AALIL's net operating loss carryforwards.

-We have net operating losses as of December 31, 2023 of \$1.3 million and \$1,744.2 million in Singapore and Ireland, respectively, which have no expiration date.
+As of December 31, 2024, we had net operating losses of \$5.4 million and \$1,604.6 million in Singapore and Ireland, respectively, which have no expiration date.

-Our effective tax rate differs from the statutory tax rate primarily due to our status as a disregarded entity for U.S. federal and state income tax purposes and foreign income taxed at a different rate than the U.S. statutory rate offset by the decrease in our valuation allowance on foreign deferred tax assets.
+Our effective tax rate differs from the statutory tax rate primarily due to our classification as a disregarded entity for U.S. federal and most state income tax purposes and foreign income taxed at a different rate than the U.S. statutory rate.
+These differences are partially offset by the increase in our valuation allowance on foreign deferred tax assets.